-ByteToDecimal is a program designed to help students practice converting eight-bit (one byte) binary numbers to decimal values.
-This is a simple bare-bones Python console application - it runs in a DOS window as opposed to a GUI environment.
+ByteToDecimal is a game designed to help students practice converting eight-bit (one byte) binary numbers to decimal values.
+Written in Python 3.1, it is a simple console application which runs in a DOS window.

 When prompted for the decimal equivalent of the binary value, enter one of the following:

-The source code can be run directly if Python 3.x is installed on your computer, but the file extension will need to be changed from ".python" to ".py".
+The source code can be run directly if Python 3 is installed on your computer, but the file extension will need to be changed from ".txt" to ".py".
 Python can be downloaded from www.python.org.